-SCIM can work independently from SSO, however, enabling SAML-based SSO for your Smarp domain using the same credential for both SAML and SCIM is beneficial for both users and admins in terms of convenience and security.
+SCIM can work independently from SSO, however, enabling SAML-based SSO for your Haiilo domain using the same credential for both SAML and SCIM is beneficial for both users and admins in terms of convenience and security.

 With SCIM you can:

-- Create users in Smarp
+- Create users in Haiilo

 How to setup SCIM

 If you don't already have a Haiilo application created in your IdP, please create one now.
 The below instructions are general and might not apply to all IdP's.
 For detailed instructions for how to setup SCIM on Microsoft Azure AD and Okta, see the bottom of this page.

 - To setup SCIM, you need to generate an access token in your Haiilo profile.
 For more information on how to do this, see here.
 When you have generated your access token, proceed to your IdP to begin setting up SCIM.

 - In your Haiilo application in your IdP, navigate to the Provisioning tab

 - Fill in at least the following (other fields depending on IdP):

 - For Authorization: use the Access Token that you created in Haiilo